When the festive-season holiday approaches, workers in Mexico look forward to their annual Christmas bonus, known as el

 If you live in Mexico and hire any domestic staff it’s important to pay them an Aguinaldo in December.
-This may include maids, caretakers, care-givers, gardeners, pool maintenance people, etc. Some people pay domestic staff two weeks, although a full month’s pay is more appropriate.
+This may include housekeepers, caretakers, care-givers, gardeners, pool maintenance people, etc. Some people pay domestic staff two weeks equivalent pay, although four weeks’ equivalent pay is more appropriate.

 If you forgot to tip your post man or woman in November, Christmas is a good time to make amends and, for those who buy regularly online and have the items delivered, you might consider tipping your local couriers as well, if you don’t tip them throughout the year.

 Other people to consider tipping at Christmas include the folks who collect your household waste and recycling, the home gas delivery people, and the water bottle delivery people.